openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 ![img](002_images/rotation1.png)

-These are four vertices on a 1x1x1 cube that has one corner at the origin.
-After the matrix has transformed this cube, where does it end up?
+These are four vertices on a unit cube (i.e. what that's 1 x 1 x 1) that has one corner at the origin.
+So, what we can do is pull apart the matrix and use differents elements to move that little cube around and get a better picture of what that matrix is actually representing.

-Well, if we neglect the translation part (the bottom row), then the pure rotation part simply describes the new location of the points on the cube:
+Skipping the translation part (the bottom row, 3, 7, 11), then the rotation part simply describes the new location of the points on the cube.
+So with no rotation at all, we just have:

     (1,0,0)  --->  ( m[0], m[1], m[2] )